ShaneTheAnalyst/Next-Test-Project/README.md

 # NextTestProject
-A test project to get familiar with next js
+A test project to get familiar with NextJS lock.js package.json